What is the Town doing to manage the threat of wild fires?

 Preparing your home and yard as recommended can help your home survive a wildfire.

-- Consider changing your roofing material to non-combustible options such as metal, asphalt, clay, or composite rubber tiles.
+- Consider changing your roofing material to non-combustible options such as metal, asphalt, clay, or composite rubber tiles to lower your home's risk.
 Your roof is one of the most susceptible areas of your home to fire spreading.
-By constructing your roof out of non-combustible or fire retardant materials with a minimum Class B fire rating you lower your home’s risk.
 As of March 2018, all roofs new and repaired roofs in Canmore are to be constructed out of materials with a minimum Class B fire rating.

 - Regularly remove debris from your gutters as sparks and embers can easily ignite these dry materials.